 Adding / Dropping a Course

 A student may “add” or “drop” a course within the first two weeks of the semester.
 Adding a course means registering for the course.
 Dropping a course means stopping the course.
-To add or drop a course, a student must get the proper form from the Registrar’s Office and turn it in.
+All regular add/drop registration is done via WebAdvisor.
+During the ADD/DROP period you must obtain the permission of the faculty instructor to register for all courses.
+If the instructor agrees to give permission, the instructor will record permission via WebAdvisor.
+Once this is done, you will be able to register for the course section on WebAdvisor, provided a seat is available.
 Courses that are dropped in the first two weeks of the semester are not recorded on the student’s transcript.

 Withdrawal from a Course